tonivix/simpleinjector.extensions/README.md

 # simpleinjector.extensions
 Adds Extensions Helpers to Simple Injector (https://simpleinjector.org)

-Current Container Extensions:
-- RegisterImplementationsFromAssembly

 Batch or automatic registration is a way of registering a set of (related) types in one go based on some convention.
 This feature removes the need to constantly update the container’s configuration each and every time a new type is added.
 The following example show a series of manually registered repositories:

       container.Register<IUserRepository, SqlUserRepository>();
       container.Register<ICustomerRepository, SqlCustomerRepository>();